TechnitiumSoftware/DnsServer/README.md

 - **Windows**: [Download setup installer](https://download.technitium.com/dns/DnsServerSetup.zip) for easy installation.
 - **Linux & Raspberry Pi**: Follow install instructions from [this blog post](https://blog.technitium.com/2017/11/running-dns-server-on-ubuntu-linux.html).
 - **Cross-Platform**: [Download portable app](https://download.technitium.com/dns/DnsServerPortable.tar.gz) to run on any platform that has .NET 5 installed.
 - **Docker**: Pull the official image from [Docker Hub](https://hub.docker.com/r/technitium/dns-server).
 Use the [docker-compose.yml](https://github.com/TechnitiumSoftware/DnsServer/blob/develop/docker-compose.yml) example to create a new container and edit it as required for your deployments.
+For more details and troubleshooting read the [install instructions](https://blog.technitium.com/2017/11/running-dns-server-on-ubuntu-linux.html).

 # API Documentation
 The DNS server HTTP API allows any 3rd party app or script to configure the DNS server.
 The HTTP API is used by the web console and thus all the actions that the web console does can be performed via the API.
 Read the [HTTP API documentation](https://github.com/TechnitiumSoftware/DnsServer/blob/master/APIDOCS.md) for complete details.